intermezzOS/book/src/hello-world.md

 to a hard drive for storage, the CPU might write a byte representing some color and symbol to the monitor for display.
 There's an industry standard somewhere that says video memory must live in the address range beginning `0xb8000`.
-In order for computers to be able to work out of the box, this means that the CPU needs to be manufactured to assume video lives at that location, and the motherboard (which is where the bus is all wired up) has to be manufactured to route `0xb8000` request to video card.
+In order for computers to be able to work out of the box, this means that the BIOS needs to be manufactured to assume video lives at that location, and the motherboard (which is where the bus is all wired up) has to be manufactured to route `0xb8000` request to video card.
 It's kind of amazing this stuff works